There are many key ingredients in building a solid Waterfowl Hunting Retriever.

 process general takes around 3-4 months and you will have a nice Started Retriever when done that is able

-Advanced Level Training is where we build the finished waterfowl dog.
-Most waterfowler's truly do need a
+Advanced Level training is where we build the finished waterfowl dog.
+Most waterfowl hunters need a dog

 frustrating then watching cripples swim away into the marsh.
 Once completed your dog will be able to pick